bayush11/Caltech_SURF_2023/README.md

 # Frame_Extractor.py

 I will quickly take some time to explain the frame_extractor.py file.
 This file will take a video you have and convert that into a time-series set of images.
-The time-series can vary in the size depending on what kind of factor you have it as.
-For example, if you set the n variable as 10, then the time-series will have every 10th image within the extracted images.
+The time series can vary in size depending on what kind of factor you have it as.
+For example, if you set the n variable as 10, then the time series will have every 10th image within the extracted images.
 If this is also one, then it will get every image.

 ```bash
 if ret and counter == 0: